peterhinch/micropython-async/v3/README.md

 # 1. Guide to uasyncio V3

-The new release of `uasyncio` is pre-installed in current daily firmware builds.
+The new release of `uasyncio` is pre-installed in current daily firmware builds and will be found in release builds starting with V1.13.
 This complete rewrite of `uasyncio` supports CPython 3.8 syntax.
 A design aim is that it should be be a compatible subset of `asyncio`.

 These notes and the tutorial should be read in conjunction with [the official docs](http://docs.micropython.org/en/latest/library/uasyncio.html)